bluenviron/mediamtx/README.md

 }
 ```

 This happens because a RTSP client doesn't provide credentials until it is asked to.
-In order to receive the credentials, the authentication server must reply with status code `401` - the client will then send credentials.
+In order to receive the credentials, the authentication server must reply with status code `401`, then the client will send credentials.

 ### Encrypt the configuration